Krupaparmar30/timer_daily_task/README.md

 ->This result will eventually appear in the Future after the processing is complete.

-3) Duration class & Future.delayed() constructor with Example ?
+3)What is Duration class & Future.delayed() constructor with Example ?

+* Duration class:->

+The Duration class represtans an interval of time in seconds or nanoseconds and is most suited for handling shorter amounts of time, cases that require more precision.

+* Future.delayed() constructor:->

+Enables you to create a Future that runs its computatioin after a prespecified Duration.

+* Example:

 void main()
 {